MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/across-how-to-create-workflows-from-workflow-templates.md

 ---
-title: How to Create Workflows from Workflow Templates
+title: How to Create Workflows from Workflow Templates | Microsoft Docs
-description: To save time when creating new workflows, you can create non-editable workflows from workflow templates prefixed with "MS".
+description: To save time when creating new workflows, you can create workflows from workflow templates.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/11/2021
+ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: d429b5acce6520b86a1272620379265fb01b1462
+ms.openlocfilehash: 407bf7cd60416a178e9ec8a5d0b154a7583e87e1
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 12/17/2020
-ms.locfileid: "8147276"
+ms.locfileid: "4754850"
 ---
 # <a name="create-workflows-from-workflow-templates"></a>Create Workflows from Workflow Templates
 To save time when creating new workflows, you can create workflows from workflow templates.